 For many years now, the most preferred and recommended way to replace missing teeth has been dental implants.
 Why?
 This innovative method goes beyond the surface of the gums to address the root as well as the crown, which is crucial for long-term oral health.
-Dr. Harder collaborates with trusted oral surgeons in the area to make sure that you receive the same quality of care from beginning to end.
-To get on the path toward a fully restored smile, call our office today to schedule your consultation.
+Dr. Craig R. Harder collaborates with trusted oral surgeons in the area to make sure that you receive the same quality of care from beginning to end.
+To get on the path toward a fully restored smile, call our office today to schedule your consultation for dental implants in Moses Lake.

 Because dental implants also replace the root of the missing teeth, they provide certain benefits that dentures and bridges simply can’t on their own.
 These benefits include the following: